 If done improperly, downward-facing dog can hurt your back, neck, shoulders, arms, wrists, legs, etc. There are so many things that can go wrong with the pose, especially for beginner (and even moderate) yoga students.

-The Secret to Enjoying Downward-Facing Dog’s Many Benefits
+Enjoying Downward-Facing Dog’s Many Benefits

 If you want to be able to do downward-facing dog comfortably—without hurting yourself or cursing at your yoga teacher—you need to first strengthen and open up several areas of the body, including your: